-Joe has more than 23 years of public accounting experience since joining the firm in 1996.
-His background includes serving a variety of clients in the construction, manufacturing, retail and oil and gas industries and employee benefit plans, including publicly traded companies.
+Joe has more than 28 years of public accounting experience since joining the firm in 1996.
+His background includes serving a variety of clients—both public and private—from a diverse group of industries, including technology, construction, manufacturing, retail and natural resources.

 Joe assists clients with financial reporting and operational matters and is responsible for the overall management and supervision of audit engagements.
 Such responsibilities require significant planning and administrative skills and extensive knowledge of financial reporting requirements, key technical issues and understanding the operating concerns of the entities served.
-Joe regularly attends local and national conferences for the oil and gas and construction sectors, and has significant involvement in the firm’s continuing education programs and industry groups.
+Joe regularly attends local and national conferences for various industries, and he has significant involvement in the firm’s industry groups.

 Member—American and Pennsylvania Institutes of Certified Public Accountants